Ira-Shokar/Ira-Shokar.github.io/_pages/hunt.md

 The scavenger hunt should take around 90 minutes to finish - if you need to take a break at any time that is fine, just send me a message saying ```'Break'``` so that I know that you want to continue after, and that you haven't given up.

-*I also want to apologise in advance for some of the rhymes here, they were very forced.*
+*I also want to apologise in advance for some of the rhymes here - they were very forced.*

 ### Firstly Start off at the Porters Lodge and here is your first riddle to solve: